amcurley/GA_projects/Projects/project-1-master/README-Copy1.md

 If states would like a guaranteed increase in participation rate for a given state I would recommend offering the test for free and making it mandated in that specific state.
 This is why there is such a high percentage of people in the southern and middle states who take the ACT instead of the SAT.

+However, that route is not possible to take for every state.

+Recommendations for states who do not have a mandation:
-- Offering the SAT during regular school hours
+- Offering the SAT and ACT during regular school hours
 - Covering all parts of the exam fees
 - Increasing access to honors and AP courses
-- Increasing access to the  PSAT/NMSQT
+- Increasing access to the PSAT

+These suggestions can help to increase participation rates and also mean total scores.
+Offering the SAT and ACT during regular school hours will increase the rates of participation.
+Covering all part of the exam fees will also aid in increasing the rates of participation.

+Increasing access to honors and AP courses will aid in the increase of the mean total scores.
+The earlier that students can get into higher level classes the better.
+This will prepare them for these types of tests.
+Increasing access to the PSAT and school offered prepatory classes will also help to increase the mean toal scores.